mesg-foundation/engine/docs/api/core.md

 ## StartService

 Start a service.
-The service have to be already deployed on the [Core](../guide/start-here/core.md).
+The service must be already deployed to [Core](../guide/start-here/core.md).

 <tabs>
 <tab title="Request">